mozman/ezdxf/docs/source/path.rst

 This module implements a geometrical :class:`Path` supported by several render backends, with the goal to create such paths from LWPOLYLINE, POLYLINE and HATCH boundary paths and send them to the render backend, see :mod:`ezdxf.addons.drawing`.

-The revers conversion from :class:`Path` to DXF entities (LWPOLYLINE, POLYLINE, LINE) is supported.

 Minimum common interface: